 Get a divorce?
 You’re covered.
 Call it quits with your fiance and don’t want to take a cruise with him/her anymore?
 Not so fast.
 Most policies require a couple be divorced or legally separated before it will cover cancellation of the trip.
 If you are simply traveling with a partner and you break up before the trip then you’ll have to figure out who gets to go.

 An Accident Happens When Scuba Diving Below 120 Feet

 Lots of different types of accidents are covered, but there are still plenty of exclusions — mostly related to “extreme” sports like hang gliding or parachuting.
 The oddest?
 If you scuba dive below 120 feet.
 Yes you can scuba dive and be covered, but if something happens due to you being at a depth of more than 120 feet, you are out of luck.

 You Have Cash Get Stolen

 If your bags are stolen, travel insurance will help make you whole again.
 However, not everything in your bags is covered.
 Case in point: Cash.
 If you have a wad of cash taken from your bag, you won’t be able to get compensated.
 While this seems harsh, it’s for the insurance company’s protection.
 It’s just too easy for the $200 stolen from a bag to be claimed to be $500.

 Want to learn more about cruise insurance?
-Read our guide here or get a quote at one of the links below:
+Read our guide here.

 Disclaimer: Cruzely.com is an affiliate with the travel insurers mentioned in the article above.
-We receive a small commission if you purchase insurance through the links included in this article, at no charge to you.
+We receive a small commission if you get a quote through the links included in this article, at no charge to you.